What Is Gelatin?

 To diagnose a gelatin allergy, visit an allergist for an allergy test.
-An intradermal allergy test is most useful in diagnosing a gelatin allergy.
-During this test, an allergist will inject a small about of gelatin under the skin and watch for a reaction.
-Intradermal testing is more sensitive to than a skin prick test, so it will be more accurate in detecting the allergy.
 To reduce the chance of a false result, you will be asked to stop taking antihistamines and other medications 48 hours before the allergy test.

 Gelatin Allergy Treatment

 There is no cure for gelatin allergies, but there are ways to minimize symptoms.
 Try antihistamines to help itching and swelling in your face.
 For asthma related symptoms, a doctor can prescribe an inhaled corticosteroid.

 While it’s rare for gelatin allergies to cause anaphylaxis, some cases have been reported.
 Ask your doctor about an epinephrine injection if your allergy is severe.
 If an epinephrine injection is necessary, be sure to carry your Epipen or Auvi-Q with you at all times.

 There are many alternatives to gelatin if you are allergic to it.
 First, seek products labeled as truly vegan that do not contain any animal proteins.
 Also, some ingredients to replace gelatin while cooking are:

 An alternative to the flu shot is the flu nasal spray.
 It’s just as effective and doesn’t contain gelatin.
 For other medications, opt for pills that are not coated in gel.